nischay1/nischay1.github.io/cmmc.md

 - The _desire_ of these entities to exchange the specific contracts
 - A _protocol_ for this exchange

 Failing any of these conditions, the network is dysfunctional.
+The exchange of contracts in a market is called a trade.
+A trade is a contract in itself- a contract to exchange specific contracts.

 ## Biological, Social and Economic contracts/markets